 4. Social and Cultural Factors:

-• Conversely, areas with high levels of social disorganization and lack of community resources often experience higher crime rates.
+- On the other hand, regions with great degrees of social disorder and lack of community services often show higher crime rates.

 Efforts to Combat Crime